How to avoid investment scams

 We are pleased to offer these guidelines on how to avoid investment scams.
 If you have any concerns at all, please contact your investment manager.

-As scammers become increasingly sophisticated it is vital that you are always vigilant before sharing any kind of personal information on-line or on the phone and that you make checks to ensure the provider of any product you intend to purchase is legitimate.
+As scammers become increasingly sophisticated it is vital that you know how to avoid investment scams.
+Ensure you are always vigilant before sharing any kind of personal information on-line or on the phone and that you make checks to ensure the provider of any product you intend to purchase is legitimate.
 This is particularly true of investment products, since they often involve large sums of money.

-The FCA (Financial Conduct Authority), which regulates the financial services industry, has produced guidelines to help people avoid losing money to fraudsters.
+The FCA (Financial Conduct Authority), which regulates the financial services industry, has produced guidelines to help people avoid investment scams and losing money to fraudsters.
 They summarise their approach with the phrase:

 If it sounds too good to be true, it probably is